 The low pressure formed over West Central Bay and adjoining Northwest bay of Andhra Pradesh Coast.
 The low pressure now lies over coastal Orissa and adjoining Northwest Bay of Bengal.
 It is likely to move west-northwestwards across interior Orissa.
 The western and eastern end of monsoon trough passes through the centre of low pressure area lying over coastal Orissa to Assam across central part of Bangladesh according to Indian Meteorological Department (IMD).
 Monsoon is fairly active over Bangladesh and moderate to strong over North Bay.

-Light to moderate rain is likely to occur at most places over Khulna, Barishal & Chattogram divisions and at many places over Rangpur, Rajshahi, Mymensingh, Dhaka & Sylhet divisions, says Bangladesh Meteorological Department (BMD).
+Light to moderate rain/thunder showers accompanied by temporary gusty wind is likely to occur at most places over Khulna, Barishal & Chattogram divisions and at many places over Rangpur, Rajshahi, Mymensingh, Dhaka & Sylhet divisions, says BMD.

 Heavy water flow from upstream river coupled with monsoon rain can cause flood